Gerhard Tremmel

 Gerhard Martin "Gerry" Tremmel (born 16 November 1978) is a German former professional footballer who played as a goalkeeper.
-He works as a scout for Swansea City.
+He works as a scout for Swansea City, and a co-commentator for Bundesliga world feed.

 Tremmel played in the Premier League, Bundesliga, UEFA Champions League and UEFA Europa League.
 He holds a number of goalkeeping records.
 At a rate of 4.2, he had the best saves-per-goal-conceded ratio in the Premier League for the 2012–13 season.
 He also had the best save percentage in the Premier League that season, at 80.9%.
 His saves-to-shots ratio in the Premier League and on a European basis made him second only to Manuel Neuer of Bayern Munich.

 Playing career

 Early career

 Tremmel's previous clubs include Bayern Munich and 1860 Munich, where he spent three years as a youth, before joining SpVgg Unterhaching where he made his senior debut.

 Tremmel left Bavaria in 2002 for spells at Hannover 96 then Hertha BSC, where he spent 2004–05 in the reserve side.
 He then joined Energie Cottbus in 2006 on a two-year contract, announcing his intention to leave the club on 29 April 2010.
 On 7 May 2010, his transfer to Hertha for the upcoming season was confirmed, but the transfer failed and he signed for Red Bull Salzburg instead on 20 May 2010.